Azzam-Alhussain/Azzam-Alhussain/README.md

 ## Hi All, I'm Azzam 👋

 ## I'm a Ph.D.
-Student, Engineer, and a Researcher !!
+Candidate, Engineer, and a Researcher !!

 - 🔭 I’m currently working on Hardware acceleration for optimized Deep Nueral Network
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other students and researchers from around the world
-- 🥅 2022 Goals: Become an expert in FPGA, DNN, Research techniques, and Publish two papers
+- 🥅 2023 Goals: Become an expert in SoC-FPGA, DNN with Computer Vision and NLP, HLS & RTL coding, Research techniques, and hopefully I'll publish two        more papers this year
-- ⚡ Interest: Hardware design and software coding (HW/SW Co-design)
+- ⚡ Interest: (HW/SW Co-design)

 ### Connect with me: